 You can also find eUKhost on several social channels including Facebook, Twitter, LinkedIn, Instagram, and YouTube.

-eUKhost offers shared hosting (opens in new tab), cloud hosting (opens in new tab), VPS hosting (opens in new tab), reseller hosting (opens in new tab), and dedicated server hosting (opens in new tab), and (they add proudly) all with the “highest quality hardware from Intel, Dell, and HP”.
+eUKhost offers shared hosting, cloud hosting, VPS hosting, reseller hosting, and dedicated server hosting, and (they add proudly) all with the “highest quality hardware from Intel, Dell, and HP”.

 The entry-level shared hosting plan with cPanel will set you back for £3.66 ($4.95) per month, and for that money it will provide unlimited sites (that’s new), unmetered bandwidth, 2GB of storage space (SSD), one free domain (with all annual accounts), unlimited e-mail addresses, ten MySQL databases, a free SSL certificate (by Let's Encrypt), spam filtering, daily backups, and one-click app installs.